crowplexus/yu-pan-ko/dictionary.md

 - i.e: māou to hāou na fōy | The cat and the dog left | literal: cat and dog away

 nun - Particle which transform a whole phrase into a question
-- This is useful if you wanna be clear that what you've said is a question, it's a good way of avoiding confusion in text if you forgot to add a "?"
+- This is useful if you wanna be clear that what you've said is a question.

-napū - "Number"
+napū - Number

-nimū - "Five"
+nimū - Five

-nōs - "Us"
+nōs - Us

-nūl - "Nothing"
+nūl - Nothing

--pupun - A verb meaning "to belong to"
+-nasun - Verb comparing an object with another
+- i.e: upaf hoson-nasun hunīn | "Your voice is like a song"

+-nupun - Verb to belong to

 ---
 # R

+rā - Rage

+rūl - Old / of age
+- useful example: a rūl satu is an elderly adult

+-rarān - Verb "to be enraged"

--roron - A verb meaning "to snore"
+-roron - Verb "to snore"

 ---
 # Y

+yāpou - Fox

-yēshu - "Age"
+yēshu - Age

 yetu - Something that is not human
 - i.e: Animal, Alien

-yū - "No"
+yū - No

-yūu - "Incorrect"
+yūu - Incorrect

-yushū - "Zero"
+yushū - Zero

 ---
 # S